centreon/centreon-engine/doc/user/configuration/advanced/service_and_host_check_scheduling.rst

 :ref:`check_result_reaper_frequency <main_cfg_opt_check_result_reaper_frequency>`
 option in the main config file.
 Check result reaper events do the work of gathering and processing service check results.
-They serve as the core logic for Centreon Engine, kicking off host checks, event handlers and notifications as necessary.
+They serve as the core logic for Centreon Engine, kicking off host checks, and event handlers as necessary.

 For the example here, a service has been scheduled to be executed at time **A**.
 However, Centreon Engine got behind in its event queue, so